 11. Write unique content

 Google hates plagiarized content.
 If the content on your blog or page is duplicate, you’ll not get ranked in the search results.
 Your content creation should be unique and free from plagiarism.
-It must be checked by an accurate plagiarism checker to ensure its uniqueness before publication.
 However, while emphasizing ‘unique’, we are not talking about just duplicate content.

 We also mean that you need to publish something that brings something new to the table, and not just repeat the same stuff that’s already in bulk on the internet.
 It can be a new strategy, a better list of resources, better UX and UI, case studies, or streamlined step-by-step guides.
 Include links and a call to action when writing a content or post to increase the likelihood that readers will interact with it.